SlowsieNT/Genshin-Impact/README.md

 ## Retrier3
 Setup guide?
 [Click here](https://github.com/SlowsieNT/Genshin-Impact/blob/main/Retrier3-Guided-Rerolling.md)

-#### Retrier3 is superior to v2
-- More stable
-- More code/"complex"
-- "Easier" to maintain

 ### FAQ
 Q: What's center of the mouse?<br>
 Q: What's center of the cursor?<br>